 Retaliatory discharge can happen in any type of job, to anyone in northern Illinois and surrounding counties.
 For example:

-All too often at The Law Offices of Michael T. Smith, we see employees who have been fired after being hurt on the job because they plan to file or have filed claims with the Illinois Workers’ Compensation Commission.
-Such claims raise employers’ costs for workers compensation insurance.
+All too often at the Law Office of Michael T. Smith & Associates, we see employees who have been fired after being hurt on the job because they plan to file or have filed claims with the Illinois Workers’ Compensation Commission.
+Such claims raise employers’ costs for workers' compensation insurance.
 Employers who fire injured workers do so with the hope that those employees won’t file or will withdraw their claims.

 That’s an unlawful discharge from employment.
 It’s that kind of short-sighted, selfish thinking that we’re here to fight.
 We stand up to employers who take advantage of you in the hopes of saving themselves a few dollars.